No negligence in RCMP actions in B.C. teen’s overdose death: Watchdog - Maple Ridge News

 Police had a physical description of Carson, and were told he was in a group of other teens, but the witness did not know exactly where.

-The first two officers were contacted at 8:08 p.m. and sent to the skatepark, arriving at 8:25 p.m., followed by an ambulance which arrived shortly after.
+The first two officers were contacted at 8:08 p.m. and sent to the skatepark, arriving at 8:25 p.m., followed by an ambulance that arrived shortly after.

 At 8:31 p.m. one of the officers radioed back “Nobody here.
 GOA [gone on arrival].”